Section 504 Rights for Children With Disabilities in Schools

-Section 504 Eligibility
+The Scope of Section 504

-Section 504 does not provide automatic eligibility for children with certain physical or mental conditions.
+Section 504 does not provide automatic protection for children with certain physical or mental conditions.
 Each case requires a fact-specific evaluation of the disability at issue and how it affects the child’s major life activities.

 Section 504 Plans